bashup/fik/README.md

 * `must-have` *rule* -- add *rule* to the `routes` for the current frontend.
 No duplicate-checking is done: keys are assigned sequentially as `rule001`, `rule002`, etc.
 * `priority` *priority* -- set the current frontend's `priority` to *priority*
 * `redirect` *regex replacement [permanent]* -- set up a redirect pattern for the current front-end; *permanent* must be either `true` or `false`, and defaults to `false` if not given.
+* `require-ssl` *[redirect [temporary]]* -- enable or disable automatic SSL redirect for the current front-end.
+Arguments must be `true` or `false`; if no arguments are given, redirection is on and permanent.
+If *redirect* is `false`, redirection is disabled.
+If only one argument is given, it's used for both *temporary* and *permanent*, so `ssl-redirect true` enables SSL redirection and makes it temporary.
 * `tls` *cert key [entrypoints...]* -- add a certificate/private-key pair to zero or more *entrypoints*.
 If no *entrypoints* are given, the certificate is added to all entry points.  *cert* and *key* can be either filenames or the actual PEM data; if they're filenames, they must be readable by Traefik.

 #### Setting Arbitrary Proprties